Mapping and communication

-The main focus of the 2017 phase of the project is to continue the arrangements and assist the Secretariat and Parties to the Tehran Convention in the implementation of the Convention Program of Work 2016-2017, expected to be approved by the 6th Conference of Parties in the first half of 2017, in particular in areas where the expertise and capacity of GRID-Arendal is solicited and can make a difference.
-The areas include monitoring, assessment, reporting, information exchange, back-up networking and research, and environmental management and administration related work.
+First, we focus on assisting the Secretariat and Parties to the Tehran Convention in the implementation of its Convention Program of Work, in particular in areas where the expertise and capacity of GRID-Arendal is solicited and can make a difference.
+These areas include monitoring, assessment, reporting, information exchange, back-up networking and research, and environmental management and administration related work.

-The Convention Secretariat, according to the decisions of COP5 is planned to move to Baku, Republic of Azerbaijan.
-Consequently, it is to be expected that by end 2017 the present ad-hoc engagement of GA with the Convention process will be turned into a more permanent support structure captured in an MOU negotiated and conclude between GA and the UNEP administered Secretariat
+The Convention Secretariat, according to the decisions of the previous Conference of the Parties (COP5), is planned to move to Baku, Republic of Azerbaijan.
+Consequently, it is to be expected that the present ad-hoc engagement of GRID-Arendal with the Convention process will be turned into a more permanent support structure captured in an Memorandum of Understanding (MoU) negotiated and concluded between GRID-Arendal and the UN Environment administered Secretariat.
+However, this arrangement has not been confirmed and will be debated at sixth Conference of the Parties to the Tehran Convention (COP6).

 Delivery of lectures to Master student at University in Agder